 The Lottery is one of the most closely scrutinized agencies in state government and is structured with a comprehensive oversight network of numerous checks and balances.
 All financial records are audited by several entities; the background of every employee, vendor, and licensed retailer must pass an in-depth security check in conjunction with the West Virginia State Police.
 Numerous security measures are included in the drawing procedures to assure their randomness and integrity.
 A staff that includes a security officer, an event manager and an independent auditor oversees all drawings.

 The Lottery employs more than 170 people.
-Contracts for providing online games, instant tickets and field services (through GTech) provide employment for additional West Virginians.
+Contracts for providing draw games, instant tickets and field services (through IGT) provide employment for additional West Virginians.

 Yes.
 The West Virginia Lottery employs an internal auditor, is audited each year by an independent auditing firm and is subject to Legislative audits.
 An independent auditing firm observes all game drawings.

 State voters approved the Lottery Amendment to the West Virginia Constitution on November 6, 1984 by a vote of 67% for the issue to 33% against.
 The West Virginia Legislature passed the Lottery Act in April 1985, which was signed in May by Gov. Arch A. Moore, Jr. The first instant tickets were sold on January 9, 1986.
 More than 1.5 million tickets were sold the first day.